lib-static/howto/howtos/generatingsite.md

    </p>
 </div>

-Generating your website code in your text editor allows you to see your edits as you make them, BEFORE you publish your edits.
+Generating website code in your text editor allows you to see your edits in real-time BEFORE publishing them.

-### Step 1: Open your repository in your Text Editor
+### Step 1: Open a repository in your Text Editor

 - View this [guide](openrepointexteditor.html) if you're unsure how to do this